When Should My Wisdom Teeth Be Extracted?

 Isn’t growing up fun?
 First crush.
 First date.
 First job and car.
 Leaving home to go to school out of town.
 Gap year road trips.
 First apartment.
 Wisdom teeth extraction.
 Wait.
 What?!

-Over time, our jaws have become smaller and there is no room to accommodate those large third molars.
+Over time, our jaws have become smaller, and there is no room to accommodate those large third molars.
 Besides that, third molars are no longer necessary thanks to changing diets and improved dental care and treatment.
-Wisdom teeth that do erupt often over-crowd an already full and complete jaw, forcing those existing teeth out of alignment or coming in sideways or at uncomfortable and safe angles.
+Wisdom teeth that do erupt often over-crowd an already complete jaw, forcing those existing teeth out of alignment or coming in sideways or at uncomfortable and safe angles.

-Sometimes that already full and complete jaw prevents wisdom teeth from emerging completely, or even at all.
+Sometimes that already complete jaw prevents wisdom teeth from emerging completely or even at all.
 When that happens, we say that the wisdom teeth have become impacted, either partially or completely — struck below the surface of the gums but still exerting pressure on your jaw and other teeth.

 That’s why so many dentists recommend that those wisdom teeth be extracted.
-They’re not necessary, and they present the risk of significant orthodontic and dental hygiene problems.
-At their very worst, wisdom teeth can produce cysts, abscesses, infection, misalignment, and even tumors.
+They’re unnecessary and present the risk of significant orthodontic and dental hygiene problems.
+At their very worst, wisdom teeth can produce cysts, abscesses, infection, misalignment, and even tumours.

-This is precisely the question that you should discuss with your dentist in St. Albert who knows your personal medical and dental history and will take a look at your teeth and jaw in a series of dental images.
-Having said that, the general answer is this: The very best time to have your wisdom teeth extracted is before they cause any complications in your jaw.
-Proactive removal of your wisdom teeth will protect you from future issues and eliminate the need for additional procedures or treatment to correct the negative consequences of wisdom teeth left in place too long.
+This is precisely the question that you should discuss with our dentist in St. Albert, who knows your medical and dental history and will look at your teeth and jaw in a series of dental images.
+The general answer is this: The best time to extract your wisdom teeth is before they cause any complications in your jaw.
+Proactively removing your wisdom teeth will protect you from future issues and eliminate the need for additional procedures or treatment to correct the negative consequences of wisdom teeth left in place too long.

-While every person’s circumstances differ, generally speaking wisdom teeth can often be removed as early as a person’s mid-teens.
-Dentists typically recommend surgical teeth extraction in St. Albert by the age of 25 when it comes to wisdom teeth.
+While every person’s circumstances differ, wisdom teeth can often be removed as early as a person’s mid-teens.
+Dentists typically recommend surgical teeth extraction in St. Albert by age 25 when it comes to wisdom teeth.

-If you are someone who is past the age of 25, though, you can still have your wisdom teeth removed after consulting with your dentist in St. Albert.
-If you’re in your mid-twenties and still have your wisdom teeth, we recommend that you contact a dentist near you for their advice about preventing later complications by having those teeth extracted.
+If you are past 25, though, you can still have your wisdom teeth removed after consulting with our dentist in St. Albert.
+If you’re in your mid-twenties and still have your wisdom teeth, we recommend that you contact our dentist near you for their advice about preventing later complications by having those teeth extracted.

-Are you experiencing any untoward symptoms of impacted wisdom teeth, or are your emerging wisdom teeth having negative effects on your other teeth?
-We encourage you to contact a dentist in St. Albert as soon as possible so they can review your situation and recommend the best approach to resolving any problems as quickly as possible.
+Are you experiencing any untoward symptoms of impacted wisdom teeth, or are your emerging wisdom teeth negatively affecting your other teeth?
+We encourage you to contact our dentist in St. Albert as soon as possible so they can review your situation and recommend the best approach to resolve any problems as quickly as possible.
 If on the other hand, you haven’t experienced any negative issues related to wisdom teeth yet, better still.
-Contact a dentist near you to ask about having them extracted so that you never do.
+Contact our dentist near you to ask about having them extracted, so you never do.